Harvard-MIT Health Sciences and Technology Program

 What can I do with this degree?

-Graduates of the program can become a pioneering physician-scientists, ready to care for patients and lead translational research to develop preventative, diagnostic, and therapeutic innovations.
+Graduates of the program can become pioneering physician-scientists, ready to care for patients and lead translational research to develop preventative, diagnostic, and therapeutic innovations.

 What can I expect?